pumabanks/PX4-user_guide/en/development/intro_series/creating_new_parameter.md

 ## Using a C File

-While `yaml` is the newer supported convention, you can still add parameters using a `super_awesome_module_params.c` file which many modules still use.
+While `yaml` is the newer supported convention, you can still add parameters using a `params.c` file which many modules still use.
 This method is also the easiest way to add a new parameter, especially if it has very basic properties.
+Convention for naming the file is `<module_name>_params.c` file so for us it will be `super_awesome_module_params.c` and an example is shown below

 ``` c
 /**